Dmgvol/HiredGun_Trainer/README.md

 - F6: Teleport to saved position
 - F7: Teleport to manual position

+## Known Issues
+- Death planes will kill the player even if God mode is on.

 ## Credits
 Created by DmgVol, LongerWarrior</br>
 Special Thanks: Micrologist